ickb/proposal/README.md

 }
 ```

-- in_ickb + in_receipts_ickb = out_ickb
+- The total iCKB value of input tokens and input receipts must be equal to the total iCKB value of output tokens.
-- output receipt fields, so receipt_amount and receipt_count, must be empty.
+- Output receipt fields, so receipt_amount and receipt_count, must be empty.
-- HeaderDeps must contain the transaction hash of the deposit block for each receipt being transferred.
+- HeaderDeps must contain the transaction hash of the deposit block for each receipt.
 - CellDeps must contain the iCKB script cell.

-**Example:**
+**Example of deposit phase 2:**

 ```yaml
 CellDeps: